chefsApprentice/mpc-js/README.md

 - [ ] Fix refresh on trim
 - [ ] Fix Player looping
+- [ ] Chopper wont change playing state icon if u click on it
 - [ ] Fix default trim time not working
 - [x] What happens if no sequence enabled?
-- [ ] Wont play if sound is currently playing
+- [x] Wont play if sound is currently playing
+- [ ] Fix leading zero in BPM
+- [ ] Sequencer causes stutter / pause
+- [x] Number input trimming and editing
+- [ ] When reset index, still plays audio due to not knowing when play is enabled
+- [ ] Maybe break some of the components out, such as BPM

 - The AudioContext encountered an error from the audio device or the WebAudio renderer.
 Display restart your computer